Cristi075/cristi075.github.io/_posts/2020-12-09-HTB Tabby writeup.markdown

 title:  "HTB Tabby writeup"
 date:   2020-12-08 18:00:00 +0300
 categories: HTB_writeup
-summary: This is my first attempt at making a writeup for a Hackthebox machine.
+summary: This is my first attempt at making a writeup for a HackTheBox machine.
 It contains my notes on how I obtained both the user and root flag on the Tabby machine.
 ---

-This is my first attempt at making a writeup for a Hackthebox machine.
+This is my first attempt at making a writeup for a HackTheBox machine.
 It contains my notes on how I obtained both the user and root flag on the Tabby machine.

 ![Tabby info card]({{site.baseurl}}/assets/img/HTB/tabby/info_card.png){: .center-image}
 [Tabby](https://www.hackthebox.eu/home/machines/profile/259) is a Linux machine released on 2020-06-20 and its difficulty level was <b>easy</b>.